bw0rth/pync/README.md

 <summary>Transfering files</summary>

 ---
+> :warning: WARNING</br>
-> :warning: WARNING: Please do not transfer any sensitive information
+> Please do not transfer any sensitive information using the
-> using the following methods as the connections are not encrypted/secure.
+> following methods as the connections are not encrypted/secure.

 ### Transfering files from the command line